-T. H. A. Framea\, M. H. P. Ambaumb, S. L. Grayb, J. Methvenb
+T. H. A. Frame,^a M. H. P. Ambaum,^b S. L. Gray^b and J. Methven^b

-\Correspondence to: Dept. of Meteorology, The University of Reading, Earley Gate, PO Box 243, Reading, RG6 6BB, UK.
-Email: t.h.a.frame@reading.ac.uk
+^aNational Centre for Atmospheric Science (NCAS), University of Reading, Reading, UK ^bDepartment of Meteorology, University of Reading, Reading, UK Correspondence to: T. H. A. Frame, Department of Meteorology, The University of Reading, Earley Gate, PO Box 243, Reading, RG6 6BB, UK.
+E-mail: t.h.a.frame@reading.ac.uk

-The consistency of ensemble forecasts from three global medium-range prediction systems with the observed transition behaviour of a three cluster model of the North Atlantic eddy-driven jet is examined.
-The three clusters consist of a Mid jet cluster taken to represent an undisturbed jet, and a South and North jet cluster representing southward and northward shifts of the jet.
-The ensemble forecasts span a period of three extended-winters (October, November, December, January, February) from October 2007 to February 2010.
-The mean probabilities of transitions between the clusters calculated from the ensemble forecasts are compared to those calculated from a 23-extended-winter climatology taken from the European Centre for Medium-Range Weather Forecasts 40-Year Re-analysis (ERA40) data-set.
-No evidence of a drift with increasing lead-time of the ensemble forecast transition probabilities towards values inconsistent with the 23-extended-winter climatology is found.
-The ensemble forecasts of transition probabilities are found to have positive Brier Skill at 15-day lead-times.
-It is found that for the three-extended-winter forecast set, probabilistic forecasts initialised in the North jet cluster are generally less skillful than those initialised in the other clusters.
-This is consistent with the shorter persistence time-scale of the North jet cluster observed in the ERA40 23extended-winter climatology.
-Copyright (c) 2011 Royal Meteorological Society
+The consistency of ensemble forecasts from three global medium-range prediction systems with the observed transition behaviour of a three-cluster model of the North Atlantic eddy-driven jet is examined.
+The three clusters consist of a mid jet cluster taken to represent an undisturbed jet and south and north jet clusters representing southward and northward shifts of the jet.
+The ensemble forecasts span a period of three extended winters (October-February) from October 2007-February 2010.
+The mean probabilities of transitions between the clusters calculated from the ensemble forecasts are compared with those calculated from a 23-extended-winter climatology taken from the European Centre for Medium-Range Weather Forecasts 40-Year Re-analysis (ERA40) dataset.
+No evidence of a drift with increasing lead time of the ensemble forecast transition probabilities towards values inconsistent with the 23-extended-winter climatology is found.
+The ensemble forecasts of transition probabilities are found to have positive Brier Skill at 15 day lead times.
+It is found that for the three-extended-winter forecast set, probabilistic forecasts initialized in the north jet cluster are generally less skilful than those initialized in the other clusters.
+This is consistent with the shorter persistence time-scale of the north jet cluster observed in the ERA40 23-extended-winter climatology.
+Copyright © 2011 Royal Meteorological Society